fleetdm/fleet/handbook/engineering/README.md

 ### Release readiness

-After each product group finishes their QA process during the freeze period, the EM @ mentioned the release ritual DRI in the #help-qa Slack channel.
+After each product group finishes their QA process during the freeze period, the EM @ mentions the release ritual DRI in the #help-qa Slack channel.
 When all EMs have certified that they are ready for release, the release ritual DRI begins the [release process](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Releasing-Fleet.md).

 ### Release day